--Park Orsula - a 10 minute drive or 25 minute walk towards Cavtat, on a sea facing cliff the park has beautiful panoramic views of Old Town and Lokrum island.
-A newly built amphitheatre and performance area-the park hosts a music festival every summer, from July 1st - August 31st.
+-Park Orsula - a 10 minute drive or 25 minute walk towards Cavtat, on a sea-facing cliff the park has beautiful panoramic views of Old Town and Lokrum island.
+A newly built amphitheater and performance area-the park hosts a music festival every summer, from July 1st - August 31st.

 Public transportation is available.
 Bus No. 10, line: Dubrovnik - Cavtat

 Tip: There’s a small shop that sells drinks and snacks here just in case you forget to pack a lunch

 -Buy gifts and snacks from Gundulić Square Market, the only open-air market in Old Town.
 It no longer sells fresh foods but sells authentic Dubrovnik products like dried lavender, local brandies, and dried fruits.

 Tip: Get here early, the market closes at 1pm.

 -During the summer from July 10th thru August 25th there is a summer festival held in Dubrovnik,, showcasing classical plays, dances and concerts in different areas throughout Old Town.

 -Explore Dubrovnik from the water and go on a guided kayaking tour around the city and Lokrum Island.

 -Catch the sunset from the water on a 2.5 hour sunset dinner cruise on a traditional Karaka replica ship or your own private boat.
 Taking in the scenes of Old Town and the islands from the water.